My journey ends here...

 She made her first radio sermons aged 17, and it was in Los Angeles that she met the most ardent public.

-Vital evangelist, doted with a certain charisma, she had founded the International Church of the Foursquare Gospel; Norma Jeane was christened on December 6th 1926 at the Hawthorn Foursquare Church (4503 then 4511 West Broadway, Hawthorn):.
+Vital evangelist, doted with a certain charisma, she had founded the International Church of the Foursquare Gospel; Norma Jeane was christened on December 6, 1926 at the Hawthorn Foursquare Church (4503 then 4511

-Her husband died and she came back to the USA, where she married Harold McPherson (), settled in Los Angeles and began holding meetings which attracted an important crowd.
+They settled in Los Angeles began holding meetings which attracted an important crowd.

 Gladys Baker, Della Mae Monroe and the Bolenders attended her meetings.